Redwaza91/trust_to_blockchain_2023/h2-crown-jewels-bad-guys.md

  3. Did we do a good enough job?
 	* The effectiveness of these measures will be continuously assessed through regular security audits, compliance checks, and real-time monitoring of systems.
 Any incidents or breaches will trigger incident response protocols and post-incident analysis to enhance security practices continually.

-## Incident analyses: Equifax Data Breach
+## Incident analysis: Equifax Data Breach

 The Equifax data breach in 2017 was a significant cyber incident where the personal and financial data of approximately 143 million Americans was compromised.
 Attackers exploited a vulnerability in the Apache Struts web application to gain unauthorized access to sensitive customer information.
 (Fruhlinger, 2020) Below is the analysis using the cyber kill chain framework: